hablapps/pairstrading/PostPairsTrading.md

 The tick architecture can be seen as a series of interconnected Q processes designed to handle high-frequency trading data very efficiently.
 At its heart is the tickerplant (TP), a crucial component responsible for receiving and timestamping incoming data, then broadcasting it to other components such as the real-time database (RDB) and historical database (HDB).
 The TP ensures that data is distributed in a timely manner, allowing for real-time analytics and decision-making.
 The RDB stores recent data for quick access, while the HDB archives older data for long-term storage and analysis.
 Additionally, the feed handler plays a vital role by interfacing with external data sources, making sure that the TP receives accurate and up-to-date information.
 This architecture guarantees seamless data flow and rapid access to both real-time and historical data, making it ideal for high-frequency trading applications.
 In fact, this simple setup can process [large amounts of data in a very short time](https://kx.com/blog/what-makes-time-series-database-kdb-so-fast/) with a small memory footprint.
 ![Architecture](resources/general-architecture.png)
+*kdb tick architecture diagram by Alexander Unterrainer, modified by us.*

-To develop the pair trading strategy, we have added a couple of new components to the default vanilla architecture: ADF Test, ML Model, Real-time Pair Trading (RPT) and KX Dashboard.
+To develop the pairs trading strategy, we have added a couple of new components to the default vanilla architecture: ADF Test, ML Model, Real-time Pairs Trading (RPT) and KX Dashboard.
 They will be introduced as required.
 So finally, let's move on to the very first step of this journey: finding best suited pairs.

 ## Identifying cointegrated indexes